Miska-Mynttinen/assignment-2-792295/reports/Assignment-2-Report.md

 - read_input_files: read input files in client-staging-input-directory
 - data_wrangler: add a new properties "client_id" and "client_name"
 - ingestion: start ingesting to mysimbd-coredms by informing mysimbdp-batchingestmanager about the data to be sent.
-- Data used for testing: null
+- processing: send data to be processed by batchprocessor of mysimbdp so aggregate data can also be stored.

+- Receives call from batchingestmanager to request data from client-staging-input-directory.
+- For tenant 1 only: Requests data from client-staging-input-directory and then sends data to mysimbdp-daas to be ingested to mysimbdp-coredms (mongoDB).
+- For both tenants: Requests data from client-staging-input-directory and then sends data to mysimbdp-daas to be processed by batchprocessor to create aggregatedata from the data and then the aggregate data is ingested into mysimbdp-coredms (mongoDB).

 ## 3. mysimbdp-batchingestmanager bounded:
-- Tenant registry (either api paths in the database OR a configuration file within the program OR "tenant_id" in service-agreement.json)
+- Tenant registry (API path /agreements in the database originally uploaded from a configuration file within the program in service_contracts.json)
-    - Retrieved from database in mysimbdp-coredms tenant/agreements where the service agreements for the tenants are with the tenant id:s.
+    - Retrieved from database in mysimbdp-coredms tenant/agreements where the service agreements for the tenants are identified with the tenant id:s.
-- Scheduler (Per tentant to schedule: Round-robin, Priority-based or Resource aware scheduling)
+- Scheduler: scheduleJobs (Scheduling of different tenants clientbatchingestapp:s is done based on the tenants service agreements payment group with 1 being the highest priority)
-- Executor (Execute ingestion pipeline for chosen tenants data)
+- Executor: callClientIngestionApp (Execute ingestion pipeline for chosen tenants data)

 - Uses Apache Kafka: The cluster of brokers and api to create producers and consumers in mysimbdp developed in assignment one.
 - Tenants can can send their data to be ingested and the mysimbdp-batchingestmanager schedules the ingestion jobs and calls mysimbdp-daas ingestion api.
-- Data sent as large batches at specific times somehow.
+- Data sent as large batches.
 - Mysimbdp-daas creates the producers and consumers based on the mysimbdp-batchingestmanager scheduling in order to ingest data into mysimbdp-coredms (MongoDB).
 - (Maybe batchProcessor with Spark or Hadoop after Kafka brokers to ingest processed data to into mysimbdp-coredms (MongoDB).)